jtomaszewski/eslint-config/README.md

 1. Setup eslint as you would normally do.

-2. `yarn add -D @ailo/eslint-config eslint @typescript-eslint/parser prettier`
+2. `yarn add -D @jtomaszewski/eslint-config eslint @typescript-eslint/parser prettier`

+3. Add all peer dependencies of `@jtomaszewski/eslint-config` as dev dependencies in your project.
+Use `npm info @jtomaszewski/eslint-config peerDependencies` to look them up.

-3. Extend the config as in the following example:
+4. Extend the config as in the following example:

    Node.js service: